-We’ll be giving away 800 Campanula zangezueas (rock bellflowers) to the first 800 visitors to claim them.
-Giving a plant away is the best form of conservation; the seed for our free plant was given to us by Sue Wooster, National Collection Holder of alpine campanulas.
+We’ll be giving away 800 plants to the first 800 visitors to claim them.
+Giving a plant away is the best form of conservation.

-The Garden Marquee will host a wide range of workshops throughout the day, including some with prolific garden designer Lady Tollemache.
+The Garden Marquee will host a wide range of workshops throughout the day, including lots of insider tip and tricks.
 Our Plant Doctors will also be available to offer advice on any gardening topic, identifying your mystery plants and plant problems.

-As well as the wonderful stall holders, we have fantastic entertainment including Chocks Away vintage dancers, live music and free goodie bags for children.
+A wide range of exhibitors offering everything from artisan foods and handmade soaps to vintage French collectables and pottery.
+As well as the wonderful stall holders, we have fantastic entertainment including Chocks Away vintage dancers, live music, birds of prey and children’s activities.
 There will also be lots of lovely local food and drink, making the fair an ideal day out for gardening clubs, families and similar groups – coaches are very welcome.

 Situated in front of the magnificent moated Helmingham Hall, visitors to the plant sale can also enjoy Helmingham Hall’s Grade 1 listed gardens, including dramatic borders, knot and herb gardens, nineteenth century parterre, ancient deer park and Victorian kitchen garden.